10 tips for conducting market research with children & young people

 8. Choose the right moderator

 This is a really important one.
-Choosing the right moderator for market research with children can be tricky: they will need to be highly skilled, be able to ensure constant engagement and participation from younger children, be able to build a rapport with the children and use language they understand without being too patronising as well as taking into account the degree of maturity of each child.
+Choosing the right moderator for market research with children can be tricky: they will need to be highly skilled, be able to ensure constant engagement and participation from younger children, be able to build a rapport with the children and use language they understand without being too patronising, and also take into account the degree of maturity of each child, too.

 With so much to consider, you really do need to choose carefully.
-Have a look at this blog for more moderation tips.
+Need more info?
+Have a read of this blog for our top moderation tips.

 9. Offer an incentive